What Causes Mesothelioma in Children and Young Adults?

 Radiation Exposure

-Radiation exposure is a minor risk factor for mesothelioma, and there have been a couple recorded instances of pediatric mesothelioma linked to previously receiving radiation therapy for a disease called Wilms’ tumor.
+Radiation exposure is a minor risk factor for mesothelioma.
+A couple of recorded cases of pediatric mesothelioma are linked to receiving radiation therapy for a disease called Wilms’ tumor.

 Isoniazid Exposure